Skip to content

 How do Seacoast snow loads compare to the rest of NH?

-They sit at the lower end of the state’s design range, which runs from about 50 pounds per square foot in the south to more than 120 in the mountains, per CRREL TR-02-6.
+The Seacoast holds the state’s floor.
+CRREL TR-02-6 lists 50 pounds per square foot for Portsmouth, Rye, Hampton and Exeter, the lowest values in New Hampshire, against 120 in the highest White Mountain townships.
+Dover is 60 and Rochester 70.
 The coast trades depth for weight: its storms drop wet, heavy snow, and nor’easters add wind loading that panel systems handle well.

 Can I put standing seam on a Portsmouth historic house?